antalvdb/olifant/README.md

 ### Fine-tuning

-MBLMs are natural incremental learners, so any learned model can be complemented by additional learning from any new training set, creating a new `ibase` model.
+MBLMs are natural incremental learners, so any learned model can be complemented by additional fine-tuning from any new training set, creating a new `ibase` model.
 This requires a TiMBL invocation similar to the training command; it now includes a previously generated `ibase` model file as starting point.
 Assuming you have tokenized and windowed a new training set `finetune_tok`: